 For many, the chapel itself is a main attraction and guests can take tours of the building before and after shows.
 As a way of bringing community members together in support of local artists, the chapel's management originally developed a marketing department and assigned it the task of building a music program.
 D'Orazi became the concert producer and guided the series through a rough patch.

 "The chapel is just so beautiful," D'Orazi said.
 "I did a few recitals there when I was a kid.
-There was always music there; I thought it'd be a waste not
+There was always music there; I thought it'd be a waste not to use it for concerts."

 An average of about 125 people show up for concerts, up from a modest handful of about 10 back in 2006.